robertluo/waterfall/README.md

 An attempt for Kafka in ideomatical Clojure.

-Libraries like kinsky try to provide wrappers for Kafka java client, which is not very useful.
+Libraries like Kinsky try to provide wrappers for Kafka java client, which is not very useful.

 Ketu is nice, however,